simonmichael/hledger_site/src/1.50/hledger.md

 If you are an Emacs user, you can also configure flycheck-hledger to run these checks, providing instant feedback as you edit the journal.

 Here are the checks currently available.
-Generally, they are performed in the order they are shown here (and only the first failure is reported).
+They are generally checked in the order they are shown here, and only the first failure will be reported.

 #### Basic checks